GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 author: demianrenzulli
 description: |
   Learn how to defer unused CSS with the goal of optimizing the Critical Rendering Path, and improve FCP (First Contentful Paint).
-web_lighthouse: N/A
+web_lighthouse:
+- unused-css-rules
+- render-blocking-resources
-web_updated_on: 2010-02-17
+web_updated_on: 2019-02-17
-web_published_on:
+web_published_on: 2019-02-17
 wf_blink_components: N/A
 ---

-# Why should you care?
+# Defer unused CSS

 CSS files are [render-blocking resources](https://developers.google.com/web/tools/lighthouse/audits/blocking-resources), meaning that they have to be loaded and processed before the browser can start rendering the page.
 For this reason, web pages that contain unnecessarily large or unused styles may take longer to render, increasing the likelihood that a user may bounce: 53% of mobile visits bounce if the page does not load [in 3 seconds or less](https://www.thinkwithgoogle.com/intl/en-154/insights-inspiration/research-data/need-mobile-speed-how-mobile-latency-impacts-publisher-revenue/).

-On this guide, you’ll learn how to defer unused CSS with the goal of optimizing the [Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/), and improving [FCP (First Contentful Paint)](https://developers.google.com/web/tools/lighthouse/audits/first-contentful-paint).
+In this guide, you’ll learn how to defer unused CSS with the goal of optimizing the [Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/), and improving [FCP (First Contentful Paint)](https://developers.google.com/web/tools/lighthouse/audits/first-contentful-paint).

 ## Loading CSS in a suboptimal way

-The following example page contains an accordion with three hidden paragraphs of text, each of which is styled with a different class.
+The following example contains an accordion with three hidden paragraphs of text, each of which is styled with a different class.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe